Burzil Pass

 It is the oldest-known route connecting Gilgit with Skardu and Srinagar through the Deosai Plateau.
 Ancient travellers are believed to have extensively crossed the pass by horse.
-At the beginning of the 20th century, a hut was built on the crest of the pass, where couriers delivered mail and messages from India to China.
+At the beginning of the 20th century, a hut was built on the crest of the pass, where couriers delivered mail and messages from British India to China.

 The city of Gilgit is located some 367 km from Srinagar by road via the Burzil Pass above the northern banks of Wular Lake and Gurez in the Indian-administered territory of Jammu and Kashmir.

-The route from Astore to and through the Burzil Pass passes through the following key points: Gorikot, Astore River Bridge, Maikaal, Dad Khitran, and Chilam Chowki.